rondobley/dotnet-core-docker-example/README.md

 cease to amaze me :D ).

 Now, we have created an image and used it to build our project.
-Next, it is time to create a runnable image that can be used as a container to to actual run our code.
+Next, it is time to create a runnable image that can be used as a container to to actually run our code.
 We start, again, by pulling in a base image

 `FROM mcr.microsoft.com/dotnet/core/aspnet:3.1 AS runtime`